pointblue/DeltaMultipleBenefits/README.md

 <!-- badges: end -->

-The goal of DeltaMultipleBenefits is to supports land use planning, management, conservation, and community engagement by projecting the net impacts of alternative scenarios of land cover change on multiple benefits of interest, such as wildlife distributions and ecosystem services associated with land covers.
-It applies existing models to user-supplied landscapes and compares to a baseline landscape to project the net change for each benefit.
-It also summarizes the net change for multiple benefits to communicate synergies and trade-offs among benefits of interest under each scenario.
+The goal of DeltaMultipleBenefits is to supports land use planning, management, conservation, and community engagement in the Sacramento-San Joaquin River Delta.
+This package provides tools for applying existing models and data to user-supplied landscapes to estimate the multiple benefits resulting from each landscape, such as metrics representing agricultural livelihoods, water quality, climate change resilience, and biodiversity support associated with individual land covers.
+It was designed to compare the metrics resulting from a baseline landscape representing current conditions to those from a projected landscape under a proposed or anticipated future scenario.
+The results provide insights into the net change in each metric expected from a change in the landscape and the synergies and trade-offs among multiple metrics.

 ## Installation